Tacten/biograph-product-docs/biograph-docs/user-personas/physicians-practitioner.md

-# Physicians / Practitioner – Daily Workflow & Navigation Guide
+# Physicians / Practitioners – Daily Workflow & Navigation Guide

 A Practitioner (Doctor) is responsible for delivering clinical care, including consultation, diagnosis, treatment planning, procedures, and ongoing patient management across OPD and IPD settings.
 This page provides a structured overview of daily workflows to help practitioners quickly navigate Biograph.